 The platform runs on four layers that work together: Search API finds URLs, Fetch API extracts content, Browser API handles dynamic interaction via CDP, and Web Agent completes multi-step tasks.
 One API key, one credit pool, one dashboard.

 Pricing: Pay-as-you-go at $0.015 per step.
 Starter plan is $15/month with 1,650 steps included.
 Pro is $150/month for 16,500 steps.
-Every plan includes remote browser ($0/hour), residential proxy ($0/GB), and all LLM inference — no surprise line items.
+Search and Fetch are free on all plans — rate-limited by plan tier.
+Every plan also includes remote browser, residential proxy, and all LLM inference — no surprise line items.
 Workflows never hard-stop mid-execution on overage; they continue at the overage rate.
 Free trial: 500 steps, no credit card required.

 Performance numbers: Cold start under 250ms.
 89.9% accuracy on the Mind2Web benchmark (97.5% on easy tasks, 81.9% on hard — vs. OpenAI Operator at 61.3%).
 50 concurrent agents on Pro.
 A 50-portal pricing task that takes 45+ minutes manually completes in 2 minutes 14 seconds (internal testing).

-Where it's honest: If you're scraping 10,000 static product pages from Amazon, Apify has a well-maintained Actor that's cheaper and more direct.
+Where it's honest: If you're scraping 10,000 static product pages from a major e-commerce platform, Apify has a well-maintained Actor that's cheaper and more direct.
 If you need 150 million residential IPs for geo-distributed data collection, Bright Data is purpose-built for that.
-TinyFish's sweet spot is where the task requires browser intelligence at scale — authenticated sites, multi-step workflows, sites that fight back against bots.
+TinyFish's sweet spot is where the task requires browser intelligence at scale — authenticated sites, multi-step workflows, sites with strict automation requirements.

-Start with 500 free steps and test against your own target sites: tinyfish.ai
+Start with 500 free steps and test against your own target sites: tinyfish.ai.
+Available via REST API, Python/Node SDK, CLI, and MCP server for Claude Code and Cursor.

 For more on how TinyFish approaches the full web infrastructure problem: Why AI Agents Need a Unified Web Infrastructure